nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

    - Reimplementation of netflow padding

-## 6. Advanced Topics and Implementation Details
+## 6. Framework Implementation Details

 This section is meant for developers who need to add additional events, conditions, or other features to the circuit padding framework.